thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 {% endhighlight %}

-h3.
-How should we lay out external scripts?
+## How should we lay out external scripts?

-p.
 Any modules we develop for our application using AMD/Require.js will be asynchronously loaded.

 We have a heavy dependency on jQuery, Underscore and Backbone, unfortunatly this libraries are loaded synchronously and also depend on each other existing in the global namespace.